 This policy does not govern bond proceeds allocable to the County.
 Such funds are governed by their individual bond documents in accordance with IRS regulations.

 General financial assets are funds managed by the Treasurer for all County Departments and Agencies.
-Separate banking accounts, petty cash or other financial assets may be approved for special Department use and are not covered by this policy.
+Separate banking accounts, petty cash or other financial assets may be approved for special Department use and are covered by this policy.

 The Treasurer shall enter into depository agreements with all external entities for whom funds are held and invested.
 A list of such agreements is hereby attached as Appendix “A” and is regularly updated by the Treasurer.